nixprime/cpsm/README.md

 Options
 -------

+- To control how matched characters are highlighted, set

+        let g:cpsm_highlight_mode = (highlight mode)

+  Valid highlight modes are:

+  - "none": Do not highlight any match characters.

+  - "basic": Highlight the entire region between the leftmost and rightmost matched characters.

+  - "detailed": Highlight each matched character.

+  The default is "detailed".
+The highlight group used to highlight matched characters is "CtrlPMatch" (the same as for CtrlP's default matcher).

 - By default, cpsm will automatically detect the number of matcher threads based on the available hardware concurrency.
 To limit the number of threads that cpsm can use, add